gonzach/javaBasic-Strings/readme.md

   - It will failed and shows your inputed begin and end index and the exact length of the string.
   What will happen if the input string is of null reference?
   - It return no value.

+  5. should_taken_string_apart_continued
+    What is the knowledge point of the test?
+Where is the official document to the knowledge point?
+    - The knowledge point of the test is to know how to  use substring.
+    Why the test failed at first?
+    - The test failed because it's returning null value.
+    Why you corrected the test that way?
+    - I used substring to get specific word that is same in the expected result.
+    Do you have further questions on this knowledge point?
+    - none.
+  ********Additional question in String apart********
+    What if the input arguments is out of range of the string?
+    - It return no value.
+    What will happen if the the starting index is greater than the ending index?
+    - It will failed and shows your inputed begin and end index and the exact length of the string.
+    What will happen if the input string is of null reference?
+    - It return no value.